backstage/backstage/docs/features/software-templates/authorizing-scaffolder-tasks-parameters-steps-and-actions.md

 ### Authorizing scaffolder tasks

 The scaffolder plugin also exposes permissions that can restrict access to tasks, task logs, task creation, and task cancellation.
-This can be useful if you want to control who has access to the scaffolder.
+This can be useful if you want to control who has access to these areas of the scaffolder.

 ```ts title="packages/src/backend/plugins/permissions.ts"
 /* highlight-add-start */